burlster1980/arupcodev060/content/creating-pages/creating-news.md

 	<div class="rich-text">
 		<div class="reveal rich-text__content">
 			<h2>3.
 Best practice</h2>
-			<p>You can see an example of a well-presented news item by looking at an exemplar news item (link to item).</p>
 			<p>You should bear in mind the following when adding news to arup.com:</p>
 			<ul>
 				<li>Your introduction / summary content is vital - this content needs to encourage people to read on.</li>